WebHare/runkit/README.md

 over a Docker volume mount and eg. index reconstruction after the restore can take quite some time, especially if this installation isn't using postgres yet.

-## NOTES
-- if you keep this WebHare running you'll want to remove 'whdata/preparedbackup' and `download` as they only take up space